 The Nature of Reality

 So what happens if we’re living in a simulation?
 Some experts theorize that as the program continues to run, problems will emerge — glitches in the matrix, so to speak.
 Consider the 2017 Oscars gaffe, when old-Hollywood musical “La La Land” was mistakenly given the award for best picture.
 Cast and crew arrived on stage to deliver their speeches while chaos ensued behind the scenes, culminating in a mea culpa that announced the real winner: “Moonlight.”

 What does this say about simulation theory?
 According to The New Yorker, some philosophers — such as David Chalmers of NYU — suggest that increasingly bizarre events in the “real” world may be evidence that our universe is someone else’s simulation.
-Beyond simulations, these events may represent divergent “points” in reality; in another universe the mix-up didn’t happen.
+Beyond universe simulation, these events may represent divergent “points” in reality; in another universe the mix-up didn’t happen.
 In another reality, “La La Land” actually won.

 Every choice, no matter how minuscule, could create its own universe.
 Another option is multiverse theory, where our universe is just one of many with its own set of physical laws and properties.
 And what’s more simulation-like than running multiple instances of something to see which one works best?

 From the standpoint of human existence and the quest for a greater understanding of the universe, this simulation debate is largely academic.
 We’re still seemingly gifted with free will, have the power to investigate our own reality and discover what (if any) fundamental scientific truths emerge.
 If we’re nothing but a simulation, the outcome of our efforts may change but this doesn’t lessen their impact.